 Halloween Society at the Prenelle Gallery, London: July 12th 2002

 Cine Lumiere, London: March 1st & 2nd 2002

 Clermont-Ferrand Short Film Festival, France: February 4th 2002

 Regus London Film Festival, NFT1, London: 16th November 2001

-World Premiere at Sitges Film Festival in Catalunya, Spain.
-It is shown as the accompanying short with the French feature film ‘Vidocq': October 5th 2001
+World Premiere at Sitges Film Festival in Catalunya, Spain: October 5th 2001.
+It was shown as the accompanying short with the French feature film ‘Vidocq’.

 Cast and crew screening at Myrtle, the Brunswick Centre, London: 3rd July 2001

 “G.M. are the intitials of a much-loved film-maker: Georges Melies.
 His fantasy world is the basic inspiration for this short that has just one set (a room) and the great artist reinventing life and love from the four walls.
 The question is: a century apart, can there be harmony between the primitive, artisan magic of Melies and digital magic?
 The answer is on the screen.”